 Each member of every incoming class should have been pre-placed in a level of introductory chemistry that was deemed appropriate (based on provided academic metrics and past Chemistry experience) for them.
 This is where one is expected to begin their college-level studies of Chemistry.
 Students wishing to enter higher-level courses must take a placement exam to demonstrate competency in the prerequisites.

 Be advised that a student completing organic chemistry will not be permitted to take any general chemistry courses at a later date since passing organic demonstrates competency in the prerequisites.
-This can cause problems with medical school applications, thus causing you take more advanced courses (e.g., physical chemistry or inorganic chemistry) to complete health-profession requirements after taking organic chemistry.
+This can cause problems with medical school applications, thus causing one to take more advanced courses (e.g., physical chemistry or inorganic chemistry) to complete health-profession requirements after taking organic chemistry.
 Students who take organic as first years receive an acceleration credit that satisfies most medical schools.

 Contact the DUS assistant (203 432 3916) to arrange for the placement exam.
-Be advised that if you do this and start with biochemistry you will have to complete your medical school requirements with all advanced courses, and will be barred from enrolling in any general chemistry or first-semester organic chemistry courses.
+Be advised that if a student does this and starts with biochemistry, they will have to complete their medical school requirements with all advanced courses, and will be barred from enrolling in any general chemistry or first-semester organic chemistry courses.